 Early Skyfox Design

-Whilst I was considering naming my company, I happened to unearth an old box of games with ‘Skyfox’ sitting on the top, an old Commodore 64 game I played as a child.
-The name really resonated with me and ‘Skyfox Design’ was born.
-My logo developed as a fox’s face with the shape of the cheeks representing wings.
+Whilst I was considering naming my company, I happened to unearth an old box of games with ‘Skyfox’ sitting on the top.
+This was an old Commodore 64 game I played as a child and had completely forgotten.
+The name resonated with me and ‘Skyfox Design’ was born.
+My logo developed as a fox’s head with the shape of the cheeks representing wings.

 Over the last 15 years this had evolved and simplified into the form below on the right.
-Recently, after designing many minimalist logos and watching this trend for clarity and simplicity grow, I felt that mine could be paired down even further, leading to the ‘paper aeroplane’ inspired final version below.
+In recent years I designed many minimalist logos and watched this trend for clarity and simplicity grow.
+I felt that I could also pair my logo down even further.
+This lead to the ‘paper aeroplane’ inspired final version below.

-When I started university in 2005, we were tasked with building our own websites.
+When I started university in 2005, part of the course was building our own websites.
 They advised using Photoshop to build the site using tables and grids.
-From my years of keeping up with the trends in web design, I knew it would be far more progressive to use newer technology, and at the time Adobe Flash was the best tool for creating showcase sites.
+From my years of keeping up with the trends in web design, this did not sit well with me.
+I knew it would be far more progressive to use newer technology, and at the time Adobe Flash was the best tool for creating showcase sites.

-Even in 2005, with web access on mobile devices just beginning, I knew I could not rely on Flash alone as it was unusable on these platforms.
-So alongside this I developed a standard HTML partner site, however I was never really happy with this separation of sites, and a few years later I went on to develop a new site based on standards compliant, cross-platform HTML.
+Even in 2005, with web access on mobile devices beginning, I knew I could not rely on Flash alone as it was unstable on these platforms.
+So alongside this, I developed a standard HTML partner site.
+I was never happy with the site separation, and a few years later I went on to develop a new site based on standards-compliant, cross-platform HTML.

-Due to it’s extensible nature, the navigation for this site will also be released on GitHub as a standalone structure for others to use.
+Due to its extensible nature, I will release the navigation for this site on GitHub as a standalone structure for others to use.